casper-network/docs/source/docs/casper/design/casper-design.md

 At a high level, a Merkle trie is a key-value store data structure that can be shared piece-wise in a verifiable way (via a construction called a Merkle proof).
 Each node is labeled by the hash of its data.
 Leaf nodes are labeled with the hash of their data.
 Non-leaf nodes are labeled with the hash of the labels of their child nodes.

-Our implementation of the trie has radix of 256, meaning each branch node can have up to 256 children.
+Casper's implementation of the trie has radix of 256, meaning each branch node can have up to 256 children.
 A path through the tree can be an array of bytes, and serialization directly links a key with a path through the tree as its associated value.

 Formally, a trie node is one of the following: